Bottom of the Bottle

-"Bottom of the Bottle" is a song by American rapper Currensy featuring R&B singer August Alsina and rapper Lil Wayne.
-The song was released on August 28, 2015, by Jet Life Recordings and Atlantic Records as the first single from his eight studio album, Canal Street Confidential (2015).
+"Bottom of the Bottle" is a song by American rapper Currensy released by Jet Life Recordings and Atlantic Records on August 28, 2015, as the lead single from his eighth studio album, Canal Street Confidential (2015).
+It features guest appearances from fellow Louisiana-based acts, R&B singer August Alsina and rapper Lil Wayne; all three performers co-wrote the song with American singer Muni Long, along with its producers, Dun Deal, DJ Spinz and Geoffro.

 Background and release

 The song premiered on August 27, 2015, and the next day was released for digital download as a single on iTunes.
 The album, Canal Street Confidential, was released on December 4, 2015.
 While talking about "Bottom of the Bottle" in an interview with Billboard magazine, Curren$y said;